Tips for designing a great Power BI dashboard

 Make use of full screen mode

-Make the most important information biggest
+Accent the most important information

 If the text and visualizations on your dashboard are all the same size, your readers will have a hard time focusing on what's most important.
 For example, card visualizations are a good way to display an important number prominently: